Onix-Systems/python-pin-payments/README.md

 Add the library as a dependency:

-- If published on PyPI:
+- poetry installation:

 ```bash
 poetry add python-pin-payments
 ```

-- For a local or git version:
+- Alternative way of installing from the repository

 ```bash
 poetry add git+https://github.com/Onix-Systems/python-pin-payments